csvkitHow to group by in csvkit?

 - How to select specific columns with csvkit?

-- How to remove duplicates with csvkit?
+- How to rename a column with csvkit?

 - How to merge columns with csvkit?